saharika-473/crc-terraform/README.md

-# Cloud Resume Challenge - AWS Infrastructure as Code (IaC)
+# Cloud Resume Challenge - AWS
 This repository contains the Terraform configuration for deploying the infrastructure behind a cloud-based resume website built using the AWS Cloud Resume Challenge.